GitHub Copilot code review will start consuming GitHub Actions minutes on June 1, 2026

 Key Takeaways

-• The billing change affects Copilot Pro, Pro+, Business, and Enterprise plans; public repositories are unaffected and Actions minutes remain free there.
+• Public repositories are exempt; Actions minutes remain free there.

 Hacker News Comment Review